runtimeverification/k/k-distribution/tutorial/1_k/5_types/lesson_4/README.md

 Before we modify the rules, let us first define our machinery for adding and solving constraints.
 First, we require and import the unification procedure.
-We do not discuss unification here, but if you are interested you can consult the `unification.k` files under [k/include/modules](/include/modules), which contains our current generic definition of unification, which is written also in K.  The generic unification provides a sort, `Mgu`, for *most-general-unifier*, an operation
+We do not discuss unification here, but if you are interested you can consult the `symbolic.k` files under [k/include/modules](/include/modules), which contains our current generic definition of unification, which is written also in K.  The generic unification provides a sort, `Mgu`, for *most-general-unifier*, an operation